dhminch/MinchList/README.md

 The cybersecurity community is very welcoming and open to others.
 People are here to learn, share knowledge, and having fun with technology.
 Overwhelmingly, people are interesting in sharing with others.
 You should always strive to learn, share with others what you know, and be kind and inclusive to everyone willing to learn too.
 No one should feel excluded or unsafe!

+## AI

+AI/LLMs are changing the cybersecurity industry.
+It's moving very quickly and hard to keep up with.
+I'm not going to try and predict the future, but I do think it's worth having some level of exposure to these models so you can showcase how they enhance (not replace) your abilities.
+There is a big difference between asking the model to do something you don't understand versus asking the model to do something you could do with in day and have it do it in 10 minutes.

+If your school or employer does not provide you access with frontier models, I highly recommend you pay for the cheapest subscription that gets you agentic access.
+This is much more capable than any free chats with free models - it's not the same thing.
+Currently, this means [Anthropic's Claude Pro plan](https://claude.com/pricing) to use Claude Code, or [OpenAI's Plus plan](https://chatgpt.com/codex/pricing/) to use Codex.

 ## Podcasts

 I strongly recommend listening to podcasts on your commute and/or whenever else you have free time (like when working out)!
 It is a great way to learn and stay in touch with the industry/community.
 I use [Podcast Addict for Android](https://play.google.com/store/apps/details?id=com.bambuna.podcastaddict), but there are many apps that support podcasts.